ConsenSysMesh/live-libs/README.md

 Providing resusable Solidity libraries that are live on the Ethereum blockchain.

 __Warning__: The documentation below is a *proposed* interface to live-libs.
-The author using this documentation to solicit feedback.
+The author is using this documentation to solicit feedback.

 ## Install